alexanderjamesking/spy/README.md

 ### Using with-redefs to replace functions with spies

-If you're testing synchronous code then you can replace functions using [with-redefs](https://clojuredocs.org/clojure.core/with-redefs), if you're testing async code then it's safer to pass the functions in using dependency injection.
+If you are testing synchronous code then you can replace functions using [with-redefs](https://clojuredocs.org/clojure.core/with-redefs), if you're testing async code then it's safer to pass the functions in using dependency injection.
 If you want to see more examples of this checkout this excellent blog post about [TDD in Clojure](https://engineering.fundingcircle.com/blog/2016/01/11/tdd-in-clojure/).

 ```clojure
 (ns spy-example.core-test